The Draining of Leadership Vampires

 If no, schedule time to meet with your boss privately to discuss it.

 When I think of Leadership Vampires, it is a Boss that sucks the life right out of you.
 They are harsh, aggressive, demanding, and belittling.
 They show favoritism and leave you feeling beat down mentally and physically.
 When around them, you may feel anxious, sick, angry, or depressed.
 They have a habit of reprimanding staff in front of others and micro-managing employees’ time.
 They lack empathy and drain the positivity and creativity right out of you.

 How do you deal with this type of Leadership?

 - Pick your battles wisely.

 - Apologize when necessary

-- Give them nothing to feed on.
-They love drama!
+- Don’t give them anything to feed on; they love drama!